npadley/Personal-Site/about/index.md

     lastmod: 2013-10-22T14:31:44-05:00
 ---

 My name is Nick Padley and I work in the online eLearning industry.
-Our company, [CD2 Learning][cd2] is working to help people move beyond the confines of a traditional LMS or LCMS and deliver truly astonishing results.
+I am primarily concerned with how to boost user engagement through making the online experience better.
+My primary job is to work in user experience design, front-end web development and software documentation.

 ### How I Work

+I am a big fan of continuous learning methodologies.
+I always appreciate learning something new and increasing my knowledge of the world.

 During the work day, I tend to spend a lot of time on the phone and instant messenger, talking to coworkers and accomplishing tasks.
-My primary job is to work in user experience design, front-end web development and software documentation.

 In order to get my day done, I find the following tools indispensable:

-### Work Tools
+#### Work Tools

 * Paper and pen for notes [see here][notes]
 * [Omnifocus for tasks][omnifocus]